DimitriChrysafis/DimiHero/README.md

 # USACO
  - For the USACO, you MUST add fstream and freopen for the code to work on [USACO](usaco.org)!
- - However, if you are inputting it onto a site such as http://lms.alphastar.academy/ you don't need that extra code.
+ - However, if you are inputting it onto a site such as [AlphaStar's LMS] (http://lms.alphastar.academy/) you don't need that extra code.
  - DO NOT copy the code and call it yours.

 # Utilities